semrush/intergalactic/website/docs/components/drag-and-drop/drag-and-drop.md

 ### Keyboard

 - `Tab` — places the focus on the object for dragging
-- `Shift` + `Tab` — returns the focus on the previous object / element of the interface.
+- `Shift` + `Tab` — returns the focus on the previous object/element of the interface.
 - `Space` — selects the focused object and starts dragging.
 - Repeated pressing of `Space` — terminates dragging.
 - `Arrows` — move the selected object down/up and right/left in the list, depending on the task.